alekseyl/niceql/README.md

 # Niceql

-**ATTENTION: Since ver 0.5.0 the ActiveRecord integration will be provided via standalone gem: [rails_sql_prettifier](https://github.com/alekseyl/rails_sql_prettifier)!**
+**ATTENTION: After ver 0.5.0 the ActiveRecord integration is provided via standalone gem: [rails_sql_prettifier](https://github.com/alekseyl/rails_sql_prettifier)!**

 This is a small, nice, simple and zero dependency solution for SQL prettifying for Ruby.
 It can be used in an irb console without any dependencies ( run bin/console and look for examples ).

 Any reasonable suggestions are welcome.

-**Please pay attention: untill issue https://github.com/alekseyl/niceql/issues/16 is resolved any UPDATE or INSERT request might corrupt your data, don't use on production!**
+**Please pay attention: even though issue https://github.com/alekseyl/niceql/issues/16 is resolved still potentially UPDATE or INSERT request might corrupt your data, please don't patch pg_adapter on production!**

 ## Before/After